aprsorg/aprs-deviceid/ALLOCATING.md

 Thanks!

-If it is impossible for the applicant to create one, an email can be sent to allocations@aprs.org (NOT YET FUNCTIONAL).
+If it is impossible for the applicant to create one, an email can be sent to aprs-allocations-2024@aprs.fi .
 The maintainers will then create the ticket before processing the request - email message contents will be posted as ticket contents.
 Email addresses can be kept secret, but the emails sent to the address will be archived by the maintainers.
 Direct